 Specifically, the Index offers educators three key things:

-While completing the questionnaire, you will reflect on how your school addresses key elements recognised to nurture global competence in the classroom and beyond.
+While completing the questionnaire, you will reflect on how your school addresses key elements recognized to nurture global competence in the classroom and beyond.
 It all takes 15 minutes.

 School Profile and Recommendations

 Once you complete the assessment, you will receive the profile of your school, including specific recommendations to improve how your school can empower 21st century learners to become more globally competent.